scotws/tinkasm/docs/MANUAL.md

 To expand a macro, use the `.invoke` directive followed by the macro's name.
 In future versions, this will be followed optional parameters.

+Currently, there are no system macros such as `.if`, `.then`, `.else` or loop constructs.
+These are to be added in a future version.

 ## Internals